 - An entire raw avocado only has about one gram of sugar.
-What avocados do have a lot of are healthy fats, which will help keep you satisfied.
+What avocados do have a lot of are healthy fats, which will help keep y

 - Cantaloupes owe their orange color to a high vitamin A content.
 A cup of this delicious melon contains less than 13 grams of sugar.